 Today, these historic homes are again inhabited and used as family homes.

 The tour was fast-paced and covered most of the memorial grounds, but there was also time and space to explore the on-site museums on our own.
 There was always room for questions and discussions, and Russell was happy to answer even when we were sitting on the train back to Berlin.

-Alexanderplatz between TV Tower and S-and U-Bahn Train Station.
+Visit the Mosaic Tours website for the most up-to-date tour schedules and fees.
 An ABC zone metro ticket is required for the train to /from the Memorial.
 These can be purchased at the station or through the BVG app.
 Note that the Memorial Foundation requests an additional €1.20 donation per person from tour group participants, which will be collected at the memorial.